1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 This article was written by and presents the views of our contributing adviser, not the Kiplinger editorial staff.
 You can check adviser records with the SEC or with FINRA.

-The Dow dropped 4.6% on Feb.
+Let's put it all into perspective.
+The Dow dropped 4.6% back on Feb.
 5, or 1,175 points.
 It was the worst point decline in history.
 As a percentage, however, we have had 107 days worse than this one.

 A "market correction" — defined by a drop of 10% or more — seems like a not-too-distant possibility.
 On average, this happens once a year.